Giancarlo Stanton Player Props: Yankees vs. Orioles

 - The Orioles pitching staff ranks seventh in the league with a collective 9.3 strikeouts per nine innings.

-- The Orioles have a 4.26 team ERA that ranks 17th among all MLB pitching staffs.
+- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.28).

-- The Orioles rank 20th in baseball in home runs given up (99 total, 1.2 per game).
+- Orioles pitchers combine to give up 102 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- The Orioles will send Wells (6-4) to the mound to make his 16th start of the season.
-He is 6-4 with a 3.21 ERA and 95 strikeouts through 92 2/3 innings pitched.
+- The Orioles will send Gibson (8-5) to the mound to make his 18th start of the season.
+He is 8-5 with a 4.66 ERA and 74 strikeouts through 96 2/3 innings pitched.

-- The right-hander's last appearance came on Tuesday against the Cincinnati Reds, when he went six innings, surrendering two earned runs while giving up four hits.
+- The righty last appeared on Wednesday against the Cincinnati Reds, when he threw 4 2/3 innings, allowing six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.